Akshaya101/major-project/Remember.md

 |Review 3|14th November 2022|Implementation and final documentation|

 ### Distribution of tasks
-- Introduction
+- Introduction + Software and Hardware Reqs
 - Literature Survey
-- Software and Hardware Reqs
-- Design
+- Design (does this mean wireframe?)
-- Use Cases
+- Use Cases (of our app or all defi apps?)
 - Implementation
 - Final Documentation